Make-School-Courses/FEW-1.1-Web-Foundations/02-HTML-Strategies/README.md

 Forms are super important, you are sure you're going to use a lot of them!
 Forms interface people, people enter their valuable data into your forms.
 Your forms better be good or you won't be collecting the data that will make your projects great!

-The input tags is the most common element used inside forms.
+The input tag is the most common element used inside forms.

 `<input>`